-I’m going to share some articles and resources below for after you’ve listened to this episode.
-If you or someone you know is experiencing financial abuse, just know that there is help and don’t be afraid to seek it.
+I’m going to share some articles and resources below after you’ve listened to this episode.
+If you or someone you know is experiencing financial abuse, just know that there is help, and don’t be afraid to seek it.

 Visit jessicamoorhouse.com/contests to enter to win a copy of one of the books featured on this season of the podcast!

 - Ending Violence Association of Canada

 - Assaulted Women’s Helpline

 Articles by Jana on Financial Abuse

 - Financial Infidelity and Financial Abuse: How They’re Linked